Recommended Resources

 You'll be encouraged to not only open your home but to open your life as an avenue for God's love everywhere you go.

-Dornacher ~ This book is now out of print, so Amazon, Thrift Books, Barns &
+*Love in Every Room by Karla Dornacher ~ This book is now out of print, so Amazon, Thrift Books, Barns & Noble or anywhere else you can find them is awesome!

-*Down a Garden Path by Karla Dornacher ~ This book is now out of
+*Down a Garden Path by Karla Dornacher ~ This book is now out of print, so Amazon, Thrift Books, Barns & Noble or anywhere else you can find them is awesome!

-God’s Design by Karla Dornacher ~ This book is now out of print, so Amazon,
+*One of a Kind By God’s Design by Karla Dornacher ~ This book is now out of print, so Amazon, Thrift Books, Barns & Noble or anywhere else you can find them is awesome!

-"In Beautiful in God’s Eyes, Elizabeth George
+*Beautiful in God's Eyes by Elizabeth George ~ graceandtruthbooks.com

 Make faster progress toward your goals.